 Students with dyslexia have difficulty sounding out words due to confusion between sound(s) and the associated letter(s).
 As a result, the student often becomes frustrated when reading, impacting reading fluency, comprehension, vocabulary, spelling, and overall self-confidence.

 DYSLEXIA SCREENING

-Texas Education Code §38.003 requires all students in K & 1st, regardless of the student's primary language, to be screened for dyslexia and other related disorders.
-The screener addresses the following skills (1st grade has two additional skills):
+Texas Education Code §38.003 requires all students in K & 1 st, regardless of the student's primary language, to be screened for dyslexia and other related disorders.
+The screener addresses the following skills: